Laxminarayan Mishra: Indian Independence Movement

 Mishra was an active nationalist in Western Odisha.
 He was imprisoned for seventeen years for his role in the independence movement.
 While in jail he studied religion, culture and political thought.

 He was involved in moments such as the non-corporation movement, drive against untouchability, the Nagpur flag march, move against the partial exclusion of the district of Sambalpur, the struggle against the zamindars and the state rulers, and the quit India movement.
+He also aroused the people to fight against the oppressive zamindars and rulers of the princely states by joining their movements.
+Under his inspiration the people of Padampur and Khariar estates decided not to cooperate with government officials.